Berkshire's 2015-16 Annual Fund closes on June 30. Your gift, of any size, has a significant impact.

 In 2013, Berkshire was named a Green Ribbon School by the Department of Education, one of 64 schools in the nation and one of only 10 private schools at the time.
 The award honors schools and districts for “exemplary efforts to reduce environmental impact and utility costs, promote better health, and ensure effective environmental education, including civics and green career pathways.”
 (US Department of Education)

-Berkshire School uses a conceptual model to present sustainability as the pursuit toward three interrelated objectives: 1) environmental integrity; 2) economic justice; and 3) social equity.
-In this definition, faculty and staff are encouraged to begin thinking about sustainability from any of these three perspectives.
+Berkshire uses a conceptual model to present sustainability as the pursuit toward three interrelated objectives: environmental integrity, economic justice, and social equity.
+In this definition, students, faculty and staff are encouraged to begin thinking about sustainability from any of these three perspectives.
 In addition, the school has a Director of Sustainability and a sustainability committee tasked by the administration to establish sustainable principles and practices that enhance the positive transformation of the campus community through the following goals:

-- Education/Administration- Promote education and research on social, economic, and environmental sustainability by building community, student, faculty, and staff awareness.
+Education/Administration- Promote education and research on social, economic, and environmental sustainability by building community, student, faculty, and staff awareness.

-- Food- Create a local and organic closed loop food system by observing sustainability criteria for all food purchasing, preparation and service, cleaning, waste disposal, and purchase of equipment and supplies.
+Food- Create a local and organic closed loop food system by observing sustainability criteria for all food purchasing, preparation and service, cleaning, waste disposal, and purchase of equipment and supplies.

-- Procurement/Disposal- Through efficient procurement strategies, processes, and systems, organize the acquisition and responsible use of resources in a manner that supports a “triple bottom line" of economy, society, and environment.
+Procurement/Disposal- Through efficient procurement strategies, processes, and systems, organize the acquisition and responsible use of resources in a manner that supports a “triple bottom line" of economy, society, and environment.
 Reduce and ultimately eliminate waste streams on campus with the ultimate goal of a net zero waste campus through implementation of “cradle to cradle" processes and practices.